-The STREAM program at HCPA engages students with the College Board recognized Project Lead the Way Engineering (PLTW) curriculum.
-The Academy prepares students for success in a range of careers related to Science, Technology, Engineering, and Math.
-In addition to STREAM-infused curriculum where students utilize current engineering software and design processes, students will complete honors-level and Advanced Placement Math and Science courses.
+The STEM program at HCPA engages students with the College Board recognized Project Lead the Way Engineering (PLTW) curriculum.
+The courses prepare students for success in a range of careers related to Science, Technology, Engineering, and Math.
+In addition to STEM-infused curriculum where students utilize current engineering software and design processes, students will complete honors-level and Advanced Placement Math and Science courses.
 Students will have the opportunity to participate in Technology Student Association (TSA) conferences and competitions as well as other interscholastic events.
-The STREAM program includes each of the courses listed below.
+The STEM program includes each of the courses listed below.

 Grade: 9 5 Credits